Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

 Among others, the following \textit{five} important applications demonstrate the usefulness of the unbiased variance estimator $\hV$.

-\paragraph{Constructing confidence intervals.} A first fundamental problem is inference for the individual regression coefficients.
+\paragraph{Constructing confidence intervals.} A first fundamental problem is inference for the regression coefficients.
 Assuming the noise $\varepsilon$ in the linear model \eqref{eq:linear_model} follows a heteroskedastic normal distribution $\ep\sim\N(0,\Sigma)$ for a diagonal covariance matrix $\Sigma$, the random variable $(\hbeta_j - \beta_j)/\sqrt{V_j}$ follows the standard normal distribution.
 We replace the unknown variance $V_j$ of the OLS estimator by its approximation $\hV_j$ and focus on the distribution of the following \textit{approximate} pivotal quantity

 The distribution of this random variable is approximated by a $t$ distribution in Section \ref{sec:degr-freed-adjustm-1} and this plays a pivotal role in constructing confidence intervals and conducting hypothesis testing for the coefficients.
+More generally, our inference result handles any linear combination---contrast---of $\beta$, see the result in Section \ref{rate}.